 After all the work to polish and standardize your message, make sure the presentation is customizable for each audience.
 A simple tweak you can always do is add your customer’s logo to the title page.
 To make further customization quick and easy, create an appendix with additional case studies, in-depth technical details, and extra images to personalize the slides for a specific industry or application.

-For more helpful tips on how to create compelling content targeted towards engineers, scientists and technologists, download our FREE guide, Smart Marketing for Engineers.
+For more helpful tips on how to create compelling content targeted towards engineers, scientists and technologists, download our content marketing ebook, Getting Started with Content Marketing.